 Naranja X continues to be the number 1 issuer entity in Argentina, with 8 million credit cards and almost 2 million debit cards.
 It leads the issuance of cards in the country, with the widest proposal of benefits and features.
-In 2022, it incorporated:

-Improvement in distribution times, achieving delivery in 48 hours.
+In 2022, it incorporated: • Improvement in distribution times, achieving delivery in 48 hours. • Improvement in customers security, by incorporating contactless chip technology into the cards.